-Remember when VHS was the ‘it technology?
-And you probably already have some VHS tapes in your home.
-Well, a few things have changed since those days and as you probably realize, the VCR is outdated.
+Remember when VHS tapes were the rage?
+And chances are you already have some VHS cassettes at home.
+Well, a lot has changed since then, and as you presumably already know, the VCR is obsolete.

-But how to watch those VHS tapes if you don’t have a VHS player
+But what if you don’t have a VHS player and want to watch those VHS tapes?

-If you find yourself in this trouble, it’s time to transfer those precious home movies to your computer so you can relive the past whenever you want.
-You will still need to find a VCR, so if you don’t have one start asking around.
-It is important to note that this guide is intended for transferring home movies to a computer, and not for copyrighted content, such as shows or movies.
+If you find yourself in this situation, it’s time to digitize those priceless home movies so you may relive the past whenever you choose.
+You’ll still need a VCR, so start asking around if you don’t have one.
+It’s crucial to remember that this method is for transferring home movies to a computer, not copyrighted content like shows or movies.

 Here’s how to get started.